johnfairh/RubyGateway/SourceDocs/User Guide.md

 ## Caveats and Gotchas

+### Crashiness

 Certain `RbObject` methods forward to Ruby calls and crash (`fatalError()`) if Ruby fails / the object doesn't support the method.
 It's up to you to be sure the Ruby objects you're dealing with are of the right type.
 See `RbObject` for more information on which these methods are.

+### Swift Procs

+You can create a Ruby proc implemented in Swift using `RbProc.init(callback:)` and then using `RbProc.rubyObject` either directly or by passing it to one of the `call` methods.
+It is possible to decouple that `RbObject` from the underlying Ruby object, but part of the proc callback implementation relies on the Swift `RbObject` being alive.
+You must not let the `RbObject` be deallocated until Ruby has finished with the underlying proc object.

+### Ruby code safety

-Running arbitrary Ruby code is a bad idea unless the process itself is sandboxed - there are no restrictions on what the Ruby VM can do including call `exit!`.
+Running arbitrary Ruby code is a bad idea unless the process itself is
+sandboxed: there are no restrictions on what the Ruby VM can do including call `exit!`.

 ## Using the CRuby API